btxviny/Video-Stabilization-through-Frame-Interpolation-using-DIFRINT/README.md

-# CAIN: Video Stabilization through Deep Frame Interpolation
+# DIFRINT: Video Stabilization through Deep Frame Interpolation

 This is a pytorch implementation of Video Stabilization using [DIFRINT](https://arxiv.org/abs/1909.02641).